 Pronuclear and “Nuclear-Inclusive” Non-Profit Organizations

-The following is a chronological list of the most prominent non-profit pronuclear environmental advocacy groups.
+The following is an alphabetical list of the most prominent non-profit environmental groups that recognize the importance of nuclear.

 American Council on Science and Health The ACSH is a pro-science and non-profit news organization.
 They were created to establish a scientific counterpart to the over-dramatized and falsified daily news.
 The ACSH will always advocate for science and is passionately fighting the politicians and voices who undermine evidence and the scientific method.